Luggage Forward

 Luggage Forward specializes in door-to-door luggage and sports equipment shipping to more than two hundred countries and territories.

 History

-Luggage Forward was created in 2004 and works in partnership with Federal Express, UPS, DHL and other smaller shippers in order to provide shipping of luggage domestically and internationally.
+Luggage Forward was created in 2004 by co- founders Zeke Adkins and Aaron Kirley.
+The company works in partnership with Federal Express, UPS, DHL and other smaller shippers in order to provide shipping of luggage domestically and internationally.
 As major US airlines began introducing fees for checking bags, demand for Luggage Forward's service more than doubled.
-Luggage Forward has since become one of the best-known luggage shipping services.

 Shipping Services

 Luggage is picked up at the doorstep of a home and taken straight to the traveler's hotel, rental home, cruise port or golf course.
 There is no need for additional packaging.

 Pricing is based on the size and number of bags being shipped as well as the shipping speed.
 Luggage Forward's pricing model is all-inclusive - there are no taxes or pick-up, handling or fuel surcharges.

 Partnerships

 Luggage Forward has partners throughout the travel industry and is the exclusive luggage delivery partner for Seabourn Cruise Line, providing the shipping for the Personal Valet^{SM} service.
 Luggage Forward also powers the Luggage Liaison program for The Luxury Collection.